djcal460/deletes3weekly/README.md

 # Lambda Function that deletes all objects from S3 Bucket

 This terraform is set to create a lambda function and s3 bucket.
-The lambda function deletes all objects from the s3 bucket every Sunday and publishes a notification via SNS to the email address in terraform.tfvars.
+The lambda function deletes all objects from the s3 bucket every Sunday at 12pm and publishes a notification via SNS to the email address declared in terraform.tfvars.

 ## Installation